What Is A Sapphire?

-Corundum or Sapphire is best known for its gem stone varieties, Ruby and Sapphires.
+Corundum or Sapphire is best known for its gemstone varieties, Ruby and Sapphires.
 Ruby and Sapphires are chemically the same mineral but just different in color.
-Ruby is the red variety where as a Sapphire is the variety that covers all other colors except Padparadscha which is a soft lotus blossom pink and extremely rare.
+Ruby is the red variety whereas a Sapphire is a variety that covers all other colors except Padparadscha which is a soft lotus blossom pink and extremely rare.
 However, the most popular and valued color of Sapphire is blue.
-Sapphire is generally used to describe the gem variety, otherwise it is simply called Corundum and comes in a rainbow of colors from pastel pink to rich pinks and vivid and bright yellow.
+Sapphire is generally used to describe the gem variety, otherwise, it is simply called Corundum and comes in a rainbow of colors from pastel pink to rich pinks and vivid and bright yellow.
 Please see our pages on sapphires and unique colors.

 Natural Ruby and Sapphire gemstones may have their color artificially enhanced or deepened through chemical enhanced whilst being heated to extreme temperatures.

 Today these treatments have become much harder to detect.
 Due to these complex treatments, we have all of our sapphires fully certified by the top Gem laboratories in the world for gemstone identification.